Davospike/segpSPA/Documentation/Backend/README.md

 When filling in dataset:

-- Spent majority of the day collecting data.
+- Spent majority of the day collecting data by hand.
 - We hand-picked our own data rather than using found datasets (in /Archive)
   - We wanted our quiz to be organised into news topics, which all the datasets didn't have, and not to be organised in terms of 'misinformation' or 'conspiracy' as we didn't think a dataset like that would work effectively in a quiz setting.
   - Had to make sure that we had a verified website opposing the fake news article to make sure that is was **FAKE NEWS**